 Is the Actuarial Opinion or Communication an SAO?
-Actuarial Opinion/Communication Area of Actuarial Practice Applicable Qualification Standard C. These opinions are usually SAOs 1.
-Pension plan cost Р General because they are relied on by third parties.
-2. Effect of principal plan changes on pension Р General D. These communications are not 1.
-Experience study C/H/L/P N/A SAOs when used alone without an opinion as to what the results suggest.
+Actuarial Opinion/Communication Area of Actuarial Practice Applicable Qualification Standard C. These opinions are 1.
+Pension plan cost Р General usually SAOs because they are relied on by third parties.
+Effect of principal plan changes on pension cost Р General D. These communications 1.
+Experience study C/H/L/P N/A are not SAOs when used alone without an opinion as to what the results suggest.
 2. Personal computer program C/H/L/P N/A E. These communications are not SAOs.
-1. Draft of an actuarial report not provided to the actuary's client C/H/L/P N/A 2.
-Meeting minutes C/H/L/P N/A 3.
-Letters to the editor C/H/L/P N/A 4.
-Interview by media C/H/L/P N/A Key: (C) Casualty; (H) Health; (L) Life; (P) Pension; (N/A) Not Applicable
+Draft of an actuarial report not provided to the actuary's client C/H/L/P N/A 2.
+Meeting minutes C/H/L/P N/A Key: (C) Casualty; (H) Health; (L) Life; (P) Pension; (N/A) Not Applicable

 III.
-Application of Qualification Standards to Public Service Actuaries
+Application of U.S. Qualification Standards to Public Service Actuaries

-The Qualification Standards apply to all actuaries, including those working in public service (for example, actuaries providing professional services to federal, state, or local governments).
-When a public service actuary issues a Statement of Actuarial Opinion (SAO), the public service actuary has the same obligation as a non-public service actuary to comply with the General or Specific Qualification Standards.
+The USQS apply to all actuaries, including those working in public service (for example, actuaries providing professional services to federal, state, or local governments).
+When a public service actuary issues a Statement of Actuarial Opinion, the public service actuary has the same obligation as a non-public service actuary to comply with the General or Specific Qualification Standards.